Log in

 … But Not for Professional Use

-However, when safety and liability are at stake, relying on free lightning apps is risky.
 In environments like middle and high school athletics, golf, or public events, where the safety of large groups is at stake, relying on delayed or inaccurate lightning data is like going off a weather forecast from yesterday’s newspaper — it can have dangerous consequences.

-The Problem with Free Lightning Detection Apps
+The Problem with Free Lightning Detector Apps

 Free lightning detection apps might seem like a quick and convenient option, but they come with significant limitations that can compromise your safety.
-Here’s a quick breakdown of the key issues with these free alternatives:

 1. Delayed Lightning Strike Information